saint Adelelme (San Lesmes)

 The Cardinal of Richelieu was anxious to incorporate the Abbey of La Chaise-Dieu to this congregation of which he had been one of the instigators.
 However, they were not warmly welcomed during their installation.
 On the death of Cardinal Richelieu in 1642, the monks of Saint-Maur were expelled but returned in 1644 and the abbey of La Chaise-Dieu became a place of study of theology and philosophy for the congregation of Saint Maur.
 It was for La Chaise-Dieu a spiritual and intellectual renaissance that lasted more than fifty years.
 From the eighteenth century, there was a general decline of the congregation of Saint Maur because of the Jansenist controversy and in 1790, there were twenty monks at La Chaise-Dieu when the Revolution took possession of the place.

 The Cardinal of Rohan

 Louis-René-Edouard de Rohan-Guéméné, born September 25, 1734, abbot of Montmajour, bishop of Canope in partibus and Strasbourg, member of the French Academy, commander of the Orders, succeeded Armand de Rohan-Soubise, in 1756 , and was the last abbot of La Chaise-Dieu.
-He was exiled from the king’s court following the famous case of the Queen’s necklace … Marie-Antoinette asked the king to offer him a necklace whose value corresponded, for the time, to the chartering of two naval vessels. war.
-A swindle was hatched by the Countess de La Motte, who made Cardinal de Rohan believe that the queen was charging him to buy the necklace in his stead.
+He was exiled from the king’s court following the famous case of the Queen’s necklace … Marie-Antoinette asked the king to offer him a necklace whose value corresponded, for the time, to the chartering of two naval vessels.
+A swindle was hatched by the Countess de La Motte who made Cardinal de Rohan believe that the queen was instructing him to buy the necklace in her place.
 The king then suspected the Cardinal to be the lover of the queen …